Jaykrish01/SpendChecker/README.md

 2. **Login**: Sign in with your credentials
 3. **Dashboard**: View your expense summary and add new expenses
 4. **Add Expenses**: Fill in the form with title, amount, category, date, and optional note
-5. **Manage Expenses**: View your expense list and delete entries as needed
+5. **Manage Expenses**: View your expense list and delete entries as needed.

-## Future Enhancements

-- [ ] Export expenses to CSV/PDF
-- [ ] Budget setting and tracking
-- [ ] Expense analytics with charts
-- [ ] Multi-user expense sharing
-- [ ] Mobile app version

----

-Built with ❤️ using Flask and vanilla JavaScript.</content>